encode/starlette/README.md

 ## Dependencies

-Starlette does not have any hard dependencies, but the following are optional:
+Starlette only requires `anyio`, and the following are optional:

 * [`requests`][requests] - Required if you want to use the `TestClient`.
 * [`aiofiles`][aiofiles] - Required if you want to use `FileResponse` or `StaticFiles`.